Test and Debug an Implementation of ISmoothStreamingCache

 If the application is running outside the debugger, the path to isolated storage files can be obtained by using the Process Explorer utility.

 The isolated storage folder should contain one manifest file and a number of data files; the exact number depends on media bandwidth for each media selection.
-All the files in the sample are named using GUIDs.
+All the files are named using GUIDs.
 The files are tracked in a dictionary object and in the System.IO.IsolatedStorage.IsolatedStorageSettings.ApplicationSettings property of the Silverlight application.
-As shown in the sample, when there is data in the cache, the URL/file name pairs are read into the dictionary object named keyUrls as the application starts.
+When there is data in the cache, the URL/file name pairs are read into the dictionary object named keyUrls as the application starts.

 You can also remove isolated-storage capacity from the Silverlight UI.
 The Silverlight configuration dialog box provides the option to delete the isolated storage.
 In the Application Storage tab of the dialog box, delete the quota for the appropriate Web site.